From bento boxes to bento dishes to food safety, here are my answers to your frequently asked questions for bento making.

 Q: Is bento making time-consuming?

 Well, it depends on how you want to prepare it.
-A lot of my friends in Japan wake up early and make their husbands and kids lunch.
+A lot of my friends in Japan wake up early to make lunch for their husbands and kids.
 But I don’t, and this is how I pack bento in 15 minutes.
 As I wrote in the post, I rely heavily on my frozen, meal-prepped dishes and leftover foods from the previous day.
 It’s pretty quick to reheat the food or pack frozen food into the bento box.
-Occasionally I allow myself to cook only one dish in the morning to keep the routine stress-free.
+Occasionally, I allow myself to cook only one dish in the morning to keep the routine stress-free.

 Q: When do I prepare it?
 Can I make it the night before?

-I recommend preparing bento the morning of the day you are planning to eat because some foods suffer texturally from an overnight stay in the refrigerator, and it’s also not ideal in terms of food safety.
-If the majority of food is prepared the previous night, all you need to do is to reheat in the morning, and it should not take more than 15 minutes.
-Prepare bento before breakfast, and let it cool down (for food safety) while you eat breakfast.
+I recommend preparing bento on the morning of the day you plan to eat it because some foods can lose texture if left overnight in the refrigerator, and it’s not ideal for food safety.
+If most of the food is prepared the night before, you can simply reheat it in the morning, which should take no more than 15 minutes.
+Prepare the bento before breakfast, and let it cool down (for food safety) while you eat breakfast.
 Once you get the hang of it, it’s very simple.

-However, if you cannot spare 15 minutes in the morning, you can make bento at night and continue to keep it cool till lunchtime.
-Right before lunch, reheat the bento using a microwave oven.
-If there is no option of reheating, pack some food that can be kept cool throughout the day and still be enjoyable at a cool temperature.
+However, if you cannot spare 15 minutes in the morning, you can prepare the bento at night and keep it cool until lunchtime.
+Just before lunch, reheat the bento using a microwave oven.
+If reheating isn’t an option, pack foods that can be kept cool throughout the day and still be enjoyable at a cool temperature.

 Q: How do you make the hot foods hot and cold foods cold?

-Use an insulated food container like a thermal lunch box to keep hot foods hot.
-Include an ice pack or two into your lunch bag to keep cold food cold.
+Use an insulated food container, such as a thermal lunch box, to keep hot foods hot.
+Include one or two ice packs into your lunch bag to keep cold food cold.

 Q: Do we eat bento cold or at room temperature?

 Traditionally, Japanese bento is sold or eaten at room temperature.
-We choose bento menus by considering what kind of foods taste better at room temperature.
+We choose the menus by considering what foods taste better at room temperature.

-For example, food that is soaked in an oily sauce doesn’t taste delicious as the oil solidifies.
-Surprisingly, deep-fried foods actually work well as long as you reheat them in the oven or toaster oven in the morning until crispy and let cool completely before closing the bento box lid.
+For instance, food soaked in an oily sauce doesn’t taste as good when the oil solidifies.
+Surprisingly, deep-fried foods can still be enjoyable if reheated in the morning until crispy in an oven or toaster oven, then cooled completely before closing the bento box lid.

-If you have a microwave oven available, pack foods that are meant to be eaten warm separately in a microwave-safe container so you don’t microwave the salad or fruits.
+If you have access to a microwave oven, pack foods meant to be eaten warm separately in a microwave-safe container to avoid reheating salads or fruits.

 Q: Any tips for making nutritious and exciting bento for elementary school kids?

-- Prepare 5 types of food – Read this post where I discussed more with examples (nutrition in mind!)
+- Prepare 5 types of food – Read this post where I discuss this with examples, keeping nutrition in mind!

-- Work on rainbow colors – It’s easy to use rainbow colors as a simple reminder to keep the variety of different healthy foods in their bento.
-Too many brown dishes?
-Probably need to do a color check.
+- Work with rainbow colors – Using rainbow colors is an easy way to ensure a variety of healthy foods in their bento.
+If there are too many brown dishes, it might be time for a color check.

-- Make the bento colorful and cheerful! – Picky eaters are more likely to try foods when the foods are presented in a fun and appealing way.
-A cute colorful bento always gets more attention than a dull-looking bento.
-You can start with easy food art like apple bunny, ham flower, and octopus sausage, or piggy spam musubi to get their attention.
-Or start with these cute food picks!
+- Make the bento colorful and cheerful! – Picky eaters are more likely to try foods when they’re presented in a fun and appealing way.
+A cute, colorful bento always grabs more attention than a dull one.
+Start with simple food art like apple bunny, ham flower, and octopus sausage, or piggy spam musubi to catch their interest.
+You can also use cute food picks!

-- Do not overpack their lunch – Children are happy to show an empty bento box when they come home (especially when mommy asks “how was lunch?”).
-If you want to encourage them to eat “everything”, do not overpack.
-My children’s lunch and playtime is just 30 minutes (I assume their actual “eating” time is just 10 minutes).
-They really want to play with their friends, so I pack less portions compared to what they would normally eat at home for lunch.
-I make sure to pack some healthy snacks and fruits for after-school activities to complement the small lunch portion.
+- Don’t overpack their lunch – Children love showing an empty bento box when they return home, especially when Mom asks, “How was lunch?”
+To encourage them to eat everything, avoid overpacking.
+My children have just 30 minutes for lunch and playtime (with about 10 minutes for actual eating).
+They prefer playing with friends, so I pack smaller portions compared to what they’d eat at home.
+I include healthy snacks and fruits for after-school activities to complement their smaller lunch portion.

-- Try one food at a time – If your children are picky eaters and reluctant to eat lunch, don’t push too hard.
-Start with just one dish and slowly increase the portion (with praise when they finish eating!).
-If they are hungry, they will more likely eat the food you pack for them.
-It’s about creating interest and developing a palate for a good variety of food.
+- Try one food at a time – If your children are picky eaters and reluctant to eat lunch, take it easy.
+Start with one dish and gradually increase the portion (with praise when they finish!).
+If they’re hungry, they’re more likely to eat what you’ve packed.
+It’s about creating interest and developing a palate for a variety of foods.

 Q: How do I pack bento for the older generation?

-The Japanese pack bento for all ages.
-There is no special meal just for the older generation, but from my experience, the older generation seems to prefer soft-texture foods and more traditional Japanese dishes, like grilled fish over deep-fried foods.
+Japanese bento is for all ages.
+While there isn’t a special meal exclusively for the older generation, in my experience, they tend to prefer softer-textured foods and traditional Japanese dishes, such as grilled fish rather than deep-fried foods.

 Q: What Japanese dishes go well together?